-Some of the mentioned data will include Used Space, Capacity, Free Space.
+Some of the mentioned data will include Used Space, Capacity, and Free Space.
 You can also examine the data using various viewing methods, such as a pie graph, graph bar, etc.

-You must know much drive space you actually have.
+You must know how much drive space you actually have.
 If you’re running low, simply delete the file that you no longer need, you can follow the same process as mentioned for Mac.
 However, instead of Command + Delete, you need to Shift + Delete.

 If you’re interested in similar articles, feel free to check out the rest of our tech-related articles on the sidebar.